My Bare-Minimum Site

 and

-TEST is the database that you run your SQL on.
-The TEST_dev_backup is just a local backup.
+TEST-SQL.rmtree is the database that you run your SQL on.
+The BACKUP_TEST-SQL.rmtree is just a local backup.

-Assuming you didn’t change other items in the first file, this file should work as-is.
+Assuming you didn't change other items in the first file, the "DB reset test db" file should work as-is.

 open the DB folder